Update: A burst of OnePlus 4 leaks point to a new glass design, a dual-lens camera, a QHD screen, a big battery and loads of power.

 OnePlus 4 news and rumors

 What can we expect from the OnePlus 4?
-That's anyone's guess right now, but fortunately we like to guess and by looking at trends and upcoming technologies we can round down the likely specs and features of the phone.
+There aren't many rumors right now, but fortunately we like to guess and by looking at trends and upcoming technologies we can round down the likely specs and features of the phone.

 OnePlus 4 screen